syntithenai/hermod/README.md

 Then ...
 Try say "tell me a joke" and the service replies "this is a joke" and stops the microphone.

-The first attempt may be problematic as the service starts and the NLU model loads on first request.
+The first attempt may be problematic (especially from non SSD drives) as the service starts and the NLU model loads on first request.
 Subsequent conversations work fine.

 A [full list of intents](https://github.com/syntithenai/hermod/blob/master/rasa/joke/data/nlu_data.md) and [Sample story training data](https://github.com/syntithenai/hermod/blob/master/rasa/joke/data/stories.md) is available in the source code.